Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/overview/positions/02-staked.md

 [//]: # (TODO: add that positions can be associated with any strategy)
 [//]: # (TODO: pools together users so they can stake every epoch together, bringing down costs)
-[//]: # (TODO: if there is no staking incentive active, this position will be equal to a vanilla position)
+[//]: # (TODO: if there is no staking incentive active, all feels are collected as protocol fees)

 TALOS Staked Positions are a new type of LP that allows users to stake their UNI V3 NFTs in the Hermes Uniswap V3 gauge.
 These staked positions are built on the Arbitrum layer 2 solution, which allows for faster and cheaper transactions compared to the Ethereum mainnet.